hyperevolnet/Terminator/README.md

 # Terminator

+Thanks for your interests in this work.
+I close the open-source code for several reasons.

+The old code was downloaded more than 1,000 times (41 stars).

 Harvie Zhang **independently** completed this project, such as idea, proposal, experiment, writing.

-The old code was downloaded more than 1,000 times (41 stars).

 <img width="1434" height="772" alt="image" src="https://github.com/user-attachments/assets/cb6ffcbe-8726-4eb3-ad08-3e3b6f180bc8" />